 The GLBRC Biofuel Cropping System Experiment (BCSE) was established in 2008 to examine the performance of potential bioenergy cropping systems, including assessments of crop yield and quality, microbial-plant interactions, biogeochemical responses, greenhouse gas fluxes, water needs, nutrient leaching to groundwater, and biodiversity responses.
-Ultimate goals are to model the production efficiencies of different bioenergy crops.
+Ultimate goals are to model the production efficiencies and environmental impacts of different bioenergy crops.

 An identical experiment was established in 2008 at the Arlington Agricultural Research Station (ARL) in Wisconsin and was retired at the end of the 2017 growing season.

 - Publications (search under GLBRC Biofuel Cropping System Experiment)

 - Data (search under GLBRC Biofuel Cropping System Experiment)

 2022 Treatments G2 and G3 planted to sorghum-soybean rotations with opposing entry points, both with unfertilized subplots.